SuperSonicHub1/super-duper-userscripts/README.md

   width="48">

 ## VS Marketplace Consistent Copy
-The majorety of the time, the VS Marketplace's "Copy" button simply doesn't work, so I fixed it!
+The majority of the time, the VS Marketplace's "Copy" button simply doesn't work, so I fixed it!
 Made with Tampermonkey.

 To see if the copy command worked, check your dev tools' console.
 I could modify it to also shoot a HTML5 notification, but that sounds like it would become annoying very quickly.